Telecine: History

 However, this still left film shot at cinema frame rates as a problem.
-The obvious solution is to simply speed up the film to match the television frame rates, but this, at least in the case of NTSC, is rather obvious to the eye and ear.
-This problem is not difficult to fix, however; the solution being to periodically play a selected frame twice.
-For NTSC, the difference in frame rates can be corrected by showing every fourth frame of film twice, although this does require the sound to be handled separately to avoid "skipping" effects.
-A more advanced technique is to use "2:3 pulldown", discussed below, which turns every second frame of the film into three fields of video, which results in a slightly smoother display.
-PAL uses a similar system, "2:2 pulldown".
-However, during the analog broadcasting period, the 24 frame per second film was shown at a slightly faster 25 frames per second rate, to match the PAL video signal.
-This resulted in a fractionally higher pitched audio soundtrack, and resulted in feature films having a slightly shorter duration, by being shown 1 frame per second faster.
+The obvious solution is to simply speed up the film to match the television frame rates, but this, at least in the case of NTSC, requires a change that is rather obvious to the eye and ear.
+The simple solution is to periodically play a selected frame twice.
+For NTSC, the difference in frame rates can be corrected by showing every fourth frame of film twice.
+This solution does require the sound to be handled separately.
+A more advanced technique is to use 2:3 pulldown, discussed below, which turns every second frame of the film into three fields of video, which results in a slightly smoother display.
+PAL uses a similar system, 2:2 pulldown.
+However, during the analog broadcasting period, the 24 frames per second film was shown at a slightly faster 25 frames per second rate, to match the PAL video signal.
+This resulted in a fractionally higher-pitched audio soundtrack, and resulted in feature films having a slightly shorter duration, by being shown 1 frame per second faster.

 In recent decades, telecine has primarily been a film-to-storage process, as opposed to film-to-air.
 Changes since the 1950s have primarily been in terms of equipment and physical formats; the basic concept remains the same.
-Home movies originally on film may be transferred to video tape using this technique, and it is not uncommon to find telecined DVDs where the source was originally recorded on videotape or shot on film and then edited on tape.
-Movies and TV shows that were originally shot and edited on film, or digitally, are more commonly put on DVD at their native frame rate with flags that tell the DVD player to perform pulldown on-the-fly.
+Home movies originally on film may be transferred to video tape using this technique.

 Frame rate differences

 The most complex part of telecine is the synchronization of the mechanical film motion and the electronic video signal.
 Every time the video (tele) part of the telecine samples the light electronically, the film (cine) part of the telecine must have a frame in perfect registration and ready to photograph.
-This is relatively easy when the film is photographed at the same frame rate as the video camera will sample, but when this is not true, a sophisticated procedure is required to change frame rate.
+This is relatively easy when the film is photographed at the same frame rate as the video camera will sample, but when video and film frame rates differ, a sophisticated procedure is required.

-To avoid the synchronization issues, higher-end establishments now use a scanning system rather than just a telecine system.
-This allows them to scan a distinct frame of digital video for each frame of film, providing higher quality than a telecine system would be able to achieve.

-Similar issues occur when using vertical synchronization to prevent screen tearing, which is a different problem encountered when frame rates mismatch.